Ash-siv4/MediaInfoSys/README.md

 ## Usage

-1. Open `index.html` in your web browser.
+1. Open `index.html` in your web browser via the LiveServer in VSCode.
 2. View the marathon results displayed in the table.
 3. Click on the "Sort by Rank" or "Sort by Bib Number" buttons to sort the results accordingly.
 4. Click on the "Export to CSV" button to download the results in CSV format.